Cilantro has become a staple in our household. I’m a huge guacamole fan, so having cilantro nearby at all times is pretty crucial.

 4. When the leaves are crunchy, they’re ready!

-Once you’ve dried your cilantro, I like to use a mortar and pestle to grind it up so it fits well in a spice jar.
+Once you’ve dried your cilantro, I like to use a mortar and pestle to grind it up so it fits well in an airtight jar or other airtight container.

 You can also use a blender on the pulse setting, or just crush them up with your hands.
 I would wear gloves if you do this so the oils on your hands don’t contaminate them and lower the shelf life.

 We all have great intentions, but labeling with the date and what the spice is will help keep your pantry organized and let you know when it’s almost time to dry some more cilantro 🙂

 I’ll always prefer fresh cilantro.
 But dried cilantro is a great option during the off-season when you’re craving that Mexican or Indian flavor.

 You’ll want to keep in mind that dried herbs are a little more potent than fresh ones, so you might need to cut the herb part of the recipe in half.

 If a recipe calls for 1 tablespoon of cilantro, I’d probably use 1/3 to 1/2 that amount when using dried.
 Even if you love the cilantro flavor, it can be a bit much when using the dried version.